zackbradys/rancher-on-aws/README.md

 ![rancher-catalog](images/rancher-catalog.png)

-For investigating infrastructure strategies and exploring Kubernetes, the team at [RGS](https://ranchergovernment.com/)  is uniquely positioned to help your teams.
+For investigating infrastructure strategies and exploring Kubernetes, the team at [Rancher Government Solutions (RGS)](https://ranchergovernment.com/)  is uniquely positioned to help your teams.
 RGS has the experience and history within the government and public sector and has been improving the security posture of the Rancher Stack for years.
 RGS also has the pleasure of guiding our government and public sector customers in deploying the Rancher Stack, anywhere and everywhere, leaving you to focus on your mission.

-Combining [Amazon AWS](https://aws.amazon.com/) and [Rancher](https://rancher.com/), with the assistance of Rancher Government Solutions, creates a force multiplier.
+Combining [Rancher](https://rancher.com/) and [Amazon AWS](https://aws.amazon.com/), with the assistance of Rancher Government Solutions, creates a force multiplier.
 Please reach out to see how we can extend this experience to your missions and teams!